 1 - Measure the height and width of your window, on the inside of the window frame as shown on the below image

-2 - Select the width from our options to one that is closest to the dimension you obtained in step 1, for example if your window is 134 cm wide, select width 140cm so that the curtain can hang a little wider than the window.
+2 - Select the width of your blind by picking the closest option to your measurement from step 1, for example if your window is 134 cm wide, select width 140cm so that the curtain can hang a little wider than the window.
 For exact width options, enter the width option add this as an order note at the check out, eg: Make width 137cm.
 Add the length you require in The length 'box' - Done!